konnov/protocols-made-fun/_posts/2024-04-30-properties.md

 What does `AbstractDeFi` actually specify?
 Well, we have a state machine, that keeps track of token `balances` for every address from the set `ADDR`.
 Initially, the balances are set to `INITIAL_SUPPLY`, e.g., we could give all the tokens to the contract owner.
-At every step, the balance of each account `a \in ADDR` is updated by some delta from `deltas[a]`.
+At every step, the balance of each account `a ∈ ADDR` is updated by some delta from `deltas[a]`.
 If you think about it, many DeFi protocols fit into this description.
 For example, the famous [ERC20][] token standard is concerned with transferring tokens, and, optionally, minting